kelvinsanchez15/100-days-of-code/log.md

 ### Day 49: August 12, 2020

-**Today's Progress**: 21/21 passing tests!
+**Today's Progress**: 21/21 passed tests!
 With this the first Quality Assurance project is finished.

 **Thoughts:** For some reason every green checkmark I get is a dopamine rush.